Thank you for reading our post, please rate this article at the end.

 - Add the spices, including Garam Masala, cinnamon, ginger, turmeric, and pepper, and stir them lightly for 30 to 50 seconds.

-- Add tomato paste and coconut milk, and season with salt before stirring to blend everything.
+- Add the tomato paste and coconut milk, and season with salt before stirring to combine everything.

 - Pour the chickpeas into the pan and cook over low heat for 10 to 15 minutes, frequently stirring, until the curry thickens.